 - 1. Assists students in attaining the objectives for each clinical course. - 2.
 Provides direct clinical supervision for students before attainment of competency. - 3.
 Provides indirect supervision for students after attainment of competency. - 4.
 Provides direct supervision for all repeat, mobile, and surgical examinations. - 5.
 Provides direct supervision for all examinations performed on patients with infectious diseases. - 6.
 Evaluate all images at the completion of the exam. - 7.
 Evaluates student's psychomotor, affective behavior, cognitive and communication skills. - 8.
-Assists in scheduling clinical assignments to ensure proper exposure to productive areas of the clinical site. - 9.
-Keep informed of the content of the current Student Guide. - 10.
-Maintains confidentiality of student records and grades in compliance with FERPA regulations. - 11.
-Participates in meetings and serves on assigned committees that further the goals of the program. - 12.
-May participate in student selection by assisting with the interview process for entry into the program. - 13.
-Demonstrates a professional attitude by being a positive role model for students. - 14.
+Demonstrates a professional attitude by being a positive role model for students. - 9.
 Encourages students to practice image evaluation and technique manipulation.